RabbitWhite1/vhost/README.md

     - when a packet is received from `veth1`, it will be forwarded to `s1-eth1`
     - when a packet is received from `s1-eth1`, it will be forwarded to `veth1`
     - if the `dst` of `packet[Ether]` is `ff:ff:ff:ff:ff:ff`, for now, I broadcast this packet.

+## l2switch

+Files in `l2switch` are to test the feasibility of my idea.
+I will later build the real virtual hosts for the target mentioned above.